 - Providing classroom & student behavior support to teachers and administrators

 Coursework and Field Requirements

 Candidates in the School Social Work Program must meet all the core requirements for the MSW degree and complete designated electives and additional required courses.

-School social work credential candidates must successfully complete 1,000 hours of field experience (a combination of both first and second year MSW field placements).
-Candidates must have a second year field placement in a school-based setting with a minimum of 450 hours completed under the supervision of a credentialed practitioner.
-A minimum of 100 hours are to be completed with at least 10 pupils of an ethnic background different from that of the candidate.
+School social work credential candidates must successfully complete 1,000 hours of field experience (a combination of both first and second-year MSW field placements).
+Candidates must have an advanced field placement in a school-based setting with a minimum of 450 hours completed under the supervision of a credentialed practitioner.
+A minimum of 100 hours is to be completed with at least 10 pupils of an ethnic background different from that of the candidate.
 The school field assignment is provided in at least two age groups (preschool, elementary, middle, high school) with a minimum of 100 clock hours at each setting.